harness/developer-hub/docs/continuous-integration/ci-quickstarts/test-intelligence-concepts.md

 * Uses *test selection* to prioritize and run only those tests that are relevant to code changes.
 This includes changes to your software's code as well as changes to your tests (new or modified tests).
 * Identifies negative trends and provides actionable insights to improve quality.
-* Uses the call graph of hte instrumented source code to ensure full accuracy.
+* Uses the call graph of the instrumented source code to ensure full accuracy.

 :::tip